yornaath/flo/README.md

 #flo
 flo is a library for managing the flow of your code and application.
-It has functions for performing varius async tasks in paralell or series.
+It has functions for performing varius async tasks in parallel or series.

 ###flo.parallel
 Run several async tasks in paralell and execute a callback when everyone of them is finished.
 The callback recieves a results array or object depending on the tasks collection type.